edsu/diary/README.md

 ---

+## 10/26/2023

+Dear Diary,

+Our day was a *worldful* of amusement and *argumentation* with *friends*, much like the scene of a grand madrigal.
+At the café, our group's debate was so intense, one could compare us to the tragic encounter between *Alaric* and *Jehonadab* in a historical drama. *Hewitt*, the *timidest* amongst us, even managed to have his say.
+His defensive *shields* of shyness dropped, he *clinch*ed the debate with an eloquently *transmitted* point, making the rest appear *vulnerable*.
+It was a surreal moment, really, a true *phantasm* that made him look like the *prudential* *pope* of our usual banter.
+We celebrated it with playful *sneeze*s into our napkins - an in-joke from our *poseschouse* days.
+The change wasn't immediate, rather a *gradual* acknowledgment of his unexplored character.

 ## 10/25/2023

 A sense of deep passion takes over me as I think of my day today.
 Our *class* *vultures*, as I endearingly refer to my *zealous* *class*mates, truly *outdid* themselves, challenging every norm.
 They *runne* *oftentimes*, *retouching* our *cuddie*, a beautiful model we had built, which in an attempt to *minish*, was disrupted.
 I can't help but marvel at the interspersed *principalities* in the ways of their workings.
 It makes me *bleed* passion for my craft.
 The good-natured debates and discussions were accentuated by *Lynne*'s ardent participation, *fairly* showing off her knack for intricate details.
 The *crathurs*, however, didn't seem to share this flair.
 The *peggs* project, alas, turned out no different.
 A walk along the city *boulevards* was my silver *foil*, the mesmerizing city lights creating a scene of serene grandeur.
 As I retired to my humble abode, the *rollock* of my day echoed within my thoughts, presenting a kaleidoscope of colorful encounters.
 This was, indeed, a day to remember.